Costa Concordia disaster: Media

 Coverage of the shipwreck dominated international media in the days after the disaster.
 The New York Times called the incident "a drama that seemed to blend tragedy with elements of farce".
 Phillip Knightley called it the "most significant event in modern maritime history" because "every single safety procedure designed to make sea travel safe failed miserably".

 The parbuckling was a major media operation, and the righting was well-documented in video and photographs.
 News Agencies Getty Images and AP had an extensive coverage, from the day of the disaster to the removal of the wreck with the photographers Laura Lezza, Marco Secchi and Andrew Medichini documenting and capturing all phases.

-In 2012, Mary Worth ran a storyline inspired by the incident.

-In 2014, National Geographic produced a documentary called Raising the Costa Concordia about the raising and salvaging of the ship.
+In 2014, National Geographic produced a documentary called The Raising of the Costa Concordia about the raising and salvaging of the ship.

 In 2014, the Smithsonian Channel broadcast Cruise Ship Down: Saving Concordia, detailing the efforts to right the Costa Concordia before it collapsed under its own weight.

 In Italy

 Newspaper Corriere della Sera stated that Italy owed the world a "convincing explanation" for the wreck and called for harsh punishment of those found responsible.
 Il Giornale said the wreck was a "global disaster for Italy".
 Il Messaggero said there was "anguish over those still missing".
 La Repubblica called the event "a night of errors and lies".
 La Stampa criticised the captain for not raising the alarm and refusing to go back on board the ship.

-Italian commentators reflected on the contrast between Schettino and De Falco (the on-duty Italian Coast Guard) and what it said about the national character.
+Italian commentators reflected on the contrast between Schettino and de Falco (the on-duty Italian Coast Guard) and what it said about the national character.
 They represented "the two souls of Italy", according to Aldo Grasso in Corriere della Sera.
 "On the one hand a man hopelessly lost, a coward who shirks his responsibility as a man and an officer, indelibly stained.
 The other grasps the seriousness of the situation immediately and tries to remind the first of his obligations."

 Some saw parallels between the incident and the country's recent political upheavals.
 "To see someone that in a moment of difficulty maintains steady nerves is consoling because that is what we need", another Corriere della Sera columnist, Beppe Severgnini, told The New York Times.
-"Italy wants to have steady nerves because we've already done the cabaret route."
+"Italy wants to have steady nerves because we've already done the cabaret route".

-De Falco's exasperated order to Schettino, " became a catchphrase in Italy.
+De Falco's exasperated order to Schettino, "Vada a bordo, cazzo!" ("Get the fuck on board!", or "Get back on board, you prick!"), became a catchphrase in Italy.
 T-shirts with the phrase were soon printed and sold across the country.
 It has also been used on Twitter and Facebook.